 - Zetta Florence of Brunswick St Fitzroy, who provide all my archival materials.
-They don’t know it, but they are in such good company, surrounded by the spirits of Daphne and Ivy Trott, Alf and Irene Goulding, the Topping girls, the Finlay girls, the Heintz boys and many other forgotten performers in Pollard’s Lilliputian Opera Company.
+They don’t know it, but they are in such good company, surrounded by the spirits of Daphne and Ivy Trott, Alf and Irene Goulding, the Topping girls, the Finlay girls, the Heintz boys and many other forgotten performers in Fitzroy.

 Further reading is provided, wherever possible, at the end of each article.
 Hot links exist in the text to key primary and secondary sources online.
 The most common sources used include

 - Ray Edmondson and Andrew Pike (1982) Australia’s Lost Films.
 National Library of Australia.